pbanos/botanic/README.md

   botanic tree grow [flags]

 Flags:
-  -l, --label string           name of the feature the generated tree should predict (required)
       --concurrency int        limit to concurrent workers on the tree and on DB connections opened at a time (defaults to 1) (default 1)
       --cpu-intensive          force the use of cpu-intensive subsetting to decrease memory use at the cost of increasing time
   -h, --help                   help for grow
   -i, --input string           path to an input CSV (.csv) or SQLite3 (.db) file, or a PostgreSQL or MongoDB connection URL with data to use to grow the tree (defaults to STDIN, interpreted as CSV)
+  -l, --label string           name of the feature the generated tree should predict (required)
       --memory-intensive       force the use of memory-intensive subsetting to decrease time at the cost of increasing memory use
   -o, --output string          path to a file to which the generated tree will be written in JSON format (defaults to STDOUT) -p, --prune string           pruning strategy to apply, the following are valid: default, minimum-information-gain:[VALUE], none (default "default")
+      --queue-backend string   URI for a redis key (that will be used as prefix) so that a redis DB is used as backend for a queue for the tasks needed to develop the tree.
+If not given an in-memory queue will be used

 Global Flags:
   -m, --metadata string   path to a YML file with metadata describing the different features used on a tree or available on an input dataset (required)